Surfer Rosa: Legacy

 Both Surfer Rosa and Steve Albini's production of the album have been influential on alternative rock, and on grunge in particular.
-Nirvana's Kurt Cobain cited Surfer Rosa as the basis for Nevermind's songwriting.
+Nirvana's Kurt Cobain cited Surfer Rosa as the basis for Neverminds songwriting.
 When he first heard the album, Cobain discovered a template for the mix of heavy noise and pop he was aiming to achieve.
 He remarked in 1992 that he "heard songs off of Surfer Rosa that I'd written but threw out because I was too afraid to play them for anybody."
 Cobain listed Surfer Rosa as one of the top 50 albums he thought were most influential to Nirvana's sound in his journal in 1993.
 Cobain hired Albini to produce Nirvana's 1993 album In Utero, primarily due to his contribution to Surfer Rosa.

 The Smashing Pumpkins' Billy Corgan described Surfer Rosa as "the one that made me go, 'holy shit'.
 It was so fresh.
 It rocked without being lame."
-Corgan was impressed by the album's drum sound, and acknowledged that The Smashing Pumpkins used to study the record for its technical elements.
+Corgan was impressed by the album's drum sound, and acknowledged that the Smashing Pumpkins used to study the record for its technical elements.
 Nada Surf have also cited the album as an influence.
-Musician PJ Harvey said that Surfer Rosa "blew my mind," and that she "immediately went to track down Steve Albini."
+Musician PJ Harvey said that Surfer Rosa "blew my mind", and that she "immediately went to track down Steve Albini."
 Dinosaur Jr.'s J Mascis, comparing the record to the later Pixies albums Bossanova and Trompe le Monde, said he thought that Albini's production "sounded way better than the other ones".

-Ivo Watts-Russell recalled: "I remember when I first heard Surfer Rosa thinking, 'I didn't know the Pixies could sound like The Fall.'
+Ivo Watts-Russell recalled: "I remember when I first heard Surfer Rosa thinking, 'I didn't know the Pixies could sound like the Fall.'
 That was my immediate reaction, in other words, incredibly raw."
 Gary Smith, who at the time was in a disagreement with the band, admitted he "was really happy that they had made such a forceful, aggressive, record."

 In 1991, as Pixies were recording Trompe le Monde, Albini told the fan magazine Forced Exposure that Surfer Rosa was "a patchwork pinch loaf from a band who at their top dollar best are blandly entertaining college rock", and said of the band: "Their willingness to be 'guided' by their manager, their record company and their producers is unparalleled.
 Never have I seen four cows more anxious to be led around by their nose rings."
 In 2005, Albini apologized for the remarks, saying: "To this day I regret having done it.
 I don't think that I regarded the band as significantly as I should have."
-In 2023, he said Surfer Rosa was "a better record than I thought it was at the time".
+In 2023, he said Surfer Rosa was "a better record than he thought it was at the time".

-In an interview for the Life of the Record podcast, Albini went on to say, "I wrote some rather glib and unflattering things about [the Pixies taking all of his suggestions without question] in a fan zine in the immediate aftermath of that record, and I'm ashamed of the way I treated them.
+In an interview for the Life of the Record podcast, Albini went on to say, "I wrote some rather glib and unflattering things about [the Pixies taking all of his suggestions without question] in a fanzine in the immediate aftermath of that record, and I'm ashamed of the way I treated them.
 They didn't deserve that."